-Construction can also stop, temporarily or permanently, on reactors.
+Construction of a reactor can also stop, temporarily or permanently.
 Whether construction will restart and the plant enter operation can be uncertain.
-In the US construction on the Watts Bar 2 reactor was stopped in 1988, due to lower than expected demand.
-Construction restarted in 2007.
-In Russia construction stopped on the Khmelnitski 3 and 4 reactors in 1990, but is now planned to restart.
+In the US construction on the Watts Bar 2 reactor was stopped in 1988, due to lower than expected demand only for work to restart in 2007 and finally be completed in 2015.

 Some months after a reactor is connected to the grid, hence operable and operating, it will be handed over to the owners and long-term operators.
 It is then said to be in commercial operation, and some figures list only those.

 Finally, with construction starting on new projects, new reactors beginning operations and older reactors being retired throughout the year figures may vary simply because they are updated more or less frequently than others.